karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 Tested on Pixel 8 Pro.
 Should work on others too.

-Note that UWB is available only for Pro/Pro XL models.
+Note that UWB is available only for Pro / Pro XL models.

 ## Features